RXT067/cheatsheets/docs/c.md

   - Statically typed
 ---

-This page is in development, not to be used for training!
+This page is in development, NOT TO BE USED FOR TRAINING!!

+FIXME: Check spelling

+FIXME: check definition of words used

 FIXME: More info
 C programming is statically typed programming language